 And here's a peek at where the August 2018 traffic came from:

-We are so thankful to YOU, our dear readers, for helping make this possible.
+We are so thankful to YOU, our dear readers, for helping make all of this possible.
 Together, we can help the world eat more plants!

 Was This Food Blog Income Report Helpful?

 Our goal with these income reports is to help aspiring bloggers like yourself just like Pinch Of Yum's helped us.
 If you found this income report helpful, would you mind doing 3 things for us:

 - Link to this page from your website!
 To "Pay It Forward" to more people 🙂

 - Share this income report with other aspiring food bloggers to help them out!